savik2007/prt/README.md

 # PRT

-Before start use application you should add configuration of data in the section `config :prt, PRT.Repo`
+Before start use application you should add configuration of DB in the section `config :prt, PRT.Repo`

 ### For run dialyzer